samanthaming/samanthaming.com/articles/tidbits/19-2-ways-to-convert-to-boolean.md

 _[Kyle Simpson: YDKJS - Coercion](https://www.oreilly.com/library/view/you-dont-know/9781491905159/ch04.html)_

 I don't think I have a great answer for you.
 You will know your team way better I do.
-I will continue to use `!!` in my own person projects, cause it's less typing and I understand this syntax.
+I will continue to use `!!` in my own personal projects, cause it's less typing and I understand this syntax.
 But if I was on a team, I might choose `Boolean` because I think most developers would understand that better.
-No matter which one you choose, the most important thing it to be **consistent**.
+No matter which one you choose, the most important thing is to be **consistent**.
 Don't flip-flop between the two in your code base.
 Pick one and stick with it 💪

+Aludding to an awesome comment I got:

+> _@patrick_developer:_ I say one should understand both just in case one is presented with different code bases that use each one.
+Knowledge is power.

+In other words, one is not better than the other.
+This one I'd argue is more of a preference.
+So you can't go wrong.
+But don't deprive yourself from understanding both.
+Like Patrick said, "Knowledge is power" 💪

 ### Avoid `new Boolean`